 Genting also just acquired this past week the two mortgage notes on the current Omni Center site and structure to the north, which will further expand the sites footprint.

-has two years to identify a new corporate home before Genting razes the site for construction of this project.
+The Miami Herald has two years to identify a new corporate home before Genting razes the site for construction of this project.

 "Resorts World Miami introduces a new vocabulary of architecture to Florida, one that is inspired by the ocean and Florida's coral reefs," said Bernardo Fort-Brescia, Co-Founder and Principal of Arquitectonica, the world-renown architecture firm based in Miami.
 "At Resorts World Miami, building designs echo familiar forms that are part of our identity, including tropical fish and seashells.
 When you describe Miami and Florida, you inevitably come back to the water.
 We have captured that relationship with Resorts World Miami's design."